LinhTangTD/anuditverma.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-code about-icon"></span>
-I started learning how to code since 2019, my second semester in college.
+I started learning Computer Science since 2019, my second semester in college.
 I love developing software and apps that can come in handy.
 I'm comfortable with different languages such as <strong> Java, Python, C/C++, R </strong> across multiple platforms.
 Check out the <strong>Apps</strong> and <strong>Projects</strong> tabs at the top of the page to see some of my products.
 </p>

 <p class="about-text">